 - How can I afford a college or university?

 - Find out the institution’s costs and what the average financial aid package is for adult/returning students.
-Also ask what percentage of students receives financial aid, what scholarships or grants are offered at the college and the qualifications needed to be awarded aid.
+Also ask what percentage of students receive financial aid, what scholarships or grants are offered at the college and the qualifications needed to be awarded aid.
 Veterans and members of the military may be eligible for additional financial aid.
-Learn more. (link to Military section – Pay) Always be realistic about your finances.
+Learn more.
+Always be realistic about your finances.

 - Always start with free money before taking out a student loan.
 Grants and scholarships do not have to be paid back.
 Learn how to apply for financial aid.

 - Contact the housing/residential life office to inquire about housing for adult students.
 If you have a family and will require campus housing, be sure to ask if family housing is available.
 Most colleges will be able to provide information about off-campus apartments, or at a minimum, recommend a local realtor.